-Ramon Swanson, -- Lives in Woburn in the Hutt Valley.
+Ramon Swanson, -- Lived in Woburn in the Hutt Valley.
 Return to Personalities.

 Rode in the daylight meetings in 1946 before the ‘official opening’ of Taita, on